saeidraei/microservices_communication_symfony_example/README.md

 ![microservices base](./docs/microservices-base.png)

-lets explore this 2 scenarios:
+Let's explore this 2 scenarios:

 1. get a singular post with its comments (read request)
 2. submit a post (write request)